TryingToPhxIt/Scylla-Xandra-Guide/README/5_using_xandra.md

 ## Xandra Query Execution

+This module is purely dedicated to executing queries.
+It should pull queires from CQL Query and if required pull query variables from a Query Processing module.

-  Note: Do not add Xandra.prepare!(:scylla_db, *) into memory, it will not work as @types are loaded as :scylla_db is being set up.
+  Note: Do not add Xandra.prepare!(:scylla_db, *) into memory, it will not work as @types are loaded at the same time :scylla_db is being set up.

   ```elixir
   defmodule Scylla.Posts do